 The seminar will meet for two hours each week and will be graded based on attendance, class participation, written submissions, and performance during assigned in-class presentations.
-Participation will be limited to 10 students to encourage active discussion and dialogue.
+The seminar is also open to Columbia law students, but will be limited to 12 students total to encourage active discussion and dialogue.
 The seminar will be led by Bryan Bloom, Assistant Attorney General in the Antitrust Bureau, and Amy McFarlane, Assistant Attorney General in the Antitrust Bureau.
 Classes will also feature guest speakers, including executive staff and bureau chiefs.

 - through class discussion, skills exercises, and drafting assignments, exploring the various phases of a law enforcement investigation, including initial intake, witness interviews, oral and written discovery, developing investigative and litigation strategy, and settlement negotiations;

-- an overview of the major substantive laws relevant to the work of the Economic Justice Division, including the statutory regimes underlying our antitrust, consumer frauds, internet and technology, taxpayer protection, investor protection, and real estate finance enforcement;
+an overview of the major substantive laws relevant to the work of the Financial Justice Division, including the statutory regimes underlying our antitrust, consumer frauds, internet and technology, taxpayer protection, investor protection, and real estate finance enforcement;

-Students who wish to apply to the Economic Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and three references (include their names and contact information at the bottom of your resume).
+Students who wish to apply to the Economic Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and two references (include their names and contact information at the bottom of your resume).
 These materials will be forwarded to the Attorney General’s Office; students should not apply directly to the Office.
-Each applicant should explain why s/he is interested in this externship in the application, and should rank each Economic Justice Division bureau in order of preference.
-Applicants will be interviewed at the Attorney General’s offices at 120 Broadway, New York, New York.
+Each applicant should explain why s/he is interested in this externship in the application, and should rank each Financial Justice Division bureau in order of preference.
+Applicants will be interviewed at the Attorney General’s offices at 28 Liberty Street, New York, New York.

 Security Background Check